Teacher Bio: Andrei Baumann

 Andrei has a Masters of Music in Piano Performance from New England Conservatory in Boston, a Künstlerischer Ausbildung Diploma from the Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany, and a Bachelor of Music degree at the Glenn Gould School of The Royal Conservatory of Music in Toronto, Canada.
 His most influential teachers have been Andre Laplante, Jamie Saltman and Vivian Hornik Weilerstein.

 A seasoned educator, Andrei has been a piano faculty member at the Rivers School Conservatory in Weston, MA.
-He is also Head of the Piano Department at Camp Encore/Coda in Sweden, Maine, and piano faculty at the Sacramento Youth Symphony Summer Chamber Music Workshop.
+He has also worked as Head of the Piano Department at Camp Encore/Coda in Sweden, Maine, and piano faculty at the Sacramento Youth Symphony Summer Chamber Music Workshop.
 Additionally, he has been a jury member at the A. Ramon Rivera Piano Competition at Rivers School Conservatory in Weston.